Why No Granola is Good GranolaUpdated: September 15, 2017Traditional Preparation of Grains

 Several readers have emailed me recently inquiring about how to best go about making homemade granola.

-One reader carefully soaked his rolled oats for 24 hours in water with an acidic medium and then dehydrated before mixing with the other ingredients and toasting in the oven.
+One person carefully soaked oats for 24 hours in water with an acidic medium and then dehydrated before mixing with the other ingredients and toasting in the oven.

 While both of these approaches to making granola are certainly a huge improvement over any of the granolas to be had at the store, the fact is that even organic granola made with rolled oats that have been sprouted or soaked is not an easily digestible food.

-The proteins in grains are extremely difficult to digest and have the potential to cause health problems over the long term, which is why traditional societies took such great pains to soak, sprout, or sour leaven them before consuming.
+The proteins in grains are extremely difficult to digest.
+They have the potential to cause health problems over the long term, which is why traditional societies took such great pains to soak, sprout, or sour leaven them before consuming.

 Not only did traditional peoples soak, sprout, or sour leaven their grains, they also thoroughly cooked them as the final preparation step before eating.

-The dry heat of an oven is simply not sufficient to complete the breakdown of anti-nutrients in oats to render even homemade granola a nutrient dense, easily digestible food.
+The dry heat of an oven at the proper toasting temperature is simply not hot enough to complete the breakdown of anti-nutrients in oats or other grains.
+Thus, even homemade granola is extremely difficult to digest.
+Eaten often, it can damage the gut over time.

 Perhaps if a person has an iron gut, then homemade granola that is soaked or sprouted might work on occasion.
 The reality is that most people have sensitive guts anymore due to several generations of children raised on antibiotics and processed foods.
 Most people have some sort of digestive sensitivity to grains even if there are no grain allergy symptoms present.

-I know for me, I bloat terribly if I eat homemade granola that has been soaked even though I have no grain allergies and my digestion is in pretty decent shape.
-I actually digest unsoaked but thoroughly cooked oatmeal better than soaked and toasted granola, lesson being that the final cooking step is very important!
+I know for me, I bloat terribly if I eat homemade granola that has been soaked or sprouted and then toasted.
+I have no grain allergies and my digestion is in pretty decent shape.
+Interestingly, thoroughly cooked unsoaked oatmeal digests far better.
+The lesson at least to me is that the final cooking step is very important!

-I have only made granola for my family once or twice but stopped long ago after observing the indigestibility of consuming this very non-traditional food even when seemingly prepared in a traditional fashion.
+I have only made granola for my family once or twice.
+However, I stopped after observing the undigestibility of consuming this non-traditional food even when seemingly prepared in a traditional fashion.

-So, do your digestion a favor and opt out of any grain based granola entirely – even if homemade, organic, and soaked and/or sprouted.
+Do your digestion a favor and opt out of any grain based granola entirely.
+Even homemade, organic, and soaked and/or sprouted versions aren’t good for your long term gut health.

-But don’t hesitate to use soaked or sprouted grains that are fully cooked for all your other dishes and baked goods!
-For a video tutorial plus written recipe on how to make a cold breakfast cereal that is a very digestible alternative to granola, click here.
+Don’t hesitate to use soaked or sprouted grains that are fully cooked for all your other dishes and baked goods!
+This article plus video tutorial for a healthy cold breakfast cereal recipe is a very digestible alternative to granola.

 Sarah, The Healthy Home Economist